 - Get Involved

-You can access the Sand Creek Regional Greenway from the Platte River Greenway at the former's northern end or from many other places.
-Parking is available at the following places:
+You can access the Sand Creek Regional Greenway from the Platte River Trail at the former's northern end or from many other places.
+Parking is available at the places listed below.

 Stapleton: near the Urban Farm at the end of Smith Road